LineaLabs/lineapy/README.md

 # Linea currently requires Python 3.9
 $ pip install -e .

-$ cat examples/...
+$ cat examples/housing_data.py
 some file
-# Linea will analyze your file in order to slice your code for a certain result.
+# Linea will analyze your file in order to slice your code for a certain artifact.
-$ lineapy --slice "my graph" examples/... some sliced code
+$ lineapy --slice "prediction_var_name" examples/housing_data.py
+some sliced code
 ```